Prototype-based Self-Supervised Multimodal Learning for PPG and Accelerometry Signals: Experimental Design

 \subsection{Pre-training Setup}

 Our pre-training data comprises the initial 10 days of data from the large-scale Mobile Open Observation of Daily Stressors (MOODS) study~\cite{neupane2024moods}.
 It contains 794,872 synchronized 30-second segments of accelerometer and PPG signals from 122 participants (39 men, 77 women, 6 non-binary; mean age 38±13 years).
-The data was collected "in-the-wild" from a wrist-worn WearOS smartwatch as participants went about their daily lives without specific instructions.
+The data was collected ``in-the-wild'' from a wrist-worn WearOS smartwatch as participants went about their daily lives without specific instructions.
 Further details on the study design are available in~\cite{neupane2024moods}.

-To ensure fair comparison, all models and modalities use the same encoder architecture: a 1D ResNet-26 with a kernel size of 11, a stride of 2, and a final embedding dimension of 512.
-The only architectural difference is the number of input channels for the initial convolution layer: 3 for accelerometer data, 1 for PPG, and 4 for the early-fusion models that concatenate inputs.
-In Table \ref{tab:benchmark-results}, the "Input" column denotes early-fusion models with concatenated inputs as P+A and multimodal models with separate encoders as P$\vert$A. We also use a consistent set of augmentations: for the accelerometer, we use an empirically-established set comprising additive Gaussian noise, scaling, 3D rotation, negation, time reversal, channel shuffle, segment shuffle, and time warping \citep{tang2020imusimclr, xu2024relcon}.
-For the single-channel PPG signal, we use the same set, omitting the inapplicable rotation and channel shuffling augmentations.
+To ensure fair comparison, all models and modalities use the same encoder architecture and a consistent set of augmentations specifically for time-series~\cite{tang2020exploring}.
+The only architectural difference is the number of input channels for the initial convolution layer: 3 for accelerometer data, 1 for PPG, and 4 for the unimodal methods that concatenate inputs.
+In Table~\ref{tab:benchmark-results}, the ``Input'' column denotes early-fusion models with concatenated inputs as P+A and multimodal models with separate encoders as P$\vert$A.

 We utilize the Adam optimizer \citep{kingma2014adam} with a learning rate of $10^{-5}$, no weight decay, and batch size of 256.
 Models are trained for 100 epochs or 96 hours (whichever comes first) on an NVIDIA L40S GPU.
 Both training and validation loss are calculated per batch but aggregated at epoch level, and the checkpoint with lowest validation loss is used for all downstream experiments.
+More details are in Appendix~\ref{sec:benchmark_implementation}.